PCLLAB/starter-task/README.md

 After, the data should be sent to and visible in https://jarvis.psych.purdue.edu/

-- Create a new "experiment" using the + icon and use the new data collection URL instead of the URL already in LoP-Effect
+- Create a new "experiment" using the + icon and use the new data collection URL instead of the URL already in LoP-Effect.
+This is to make sure that the data is saved at a separate place from the experiment data.
+You could name the new experiment "Programmer Starter Task_Lastname".
+After creating a new experiment on Jarvis, you will see a button that says "generate".
+From there you will be able to see the experiment ID and an URL.
+You will replace the ID in the saveData() function, and the replace the URL in the run() function at the end of the experiment.